MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 ## Administer user access to a Fabric (Preview) trial

 Power BI administrators can enable and disable trials for paid features for Power BI and Fabric.
-This is a tenant level setting that is applied to all users or to specific security groups.
+This setting is at a tenant level and is applied to all users or to specific security groups.
 This one tenant setting applies to **both** Power BI and Fabric trials, so Power BI administrators should carefully evaluate the impact of making a change to this setting.

  :::image type="content" source="media/fabric-trial/tenant-trial-settings.png" alt-text="Screenshot of the Microsoft Fabric trial settings.":::